Factor XI

-Factor XI or plasma thromboplastin antecedent is the zymogen form of factor XIa, one of the enzymes of the coagulation cascade.
+Factor XI, or plasma thromboplastin antecedent, is the zymogen form of factor XIa, one of the enzymes involved in coagulation.
 Like many other coagulation factors, it is a serine protease.
-In humans, Factor XI is encoded by the F11 gene.
+In humans, factor XI is encoded by F11 gene.

 Function

 Factor XI (FXI) is produced by the liver and circulates as a homo-dimer in its inactive form.
 The plasma half-life of FXI is approximately 52 hours.
 The zymogen factor is activated into factor XIa by factor XIIa (FXIIa), thrombin, and FXIa itself; due to its activation by FXIIa, FXI is a member of the "contact pathway" (which includes HMWK, prekallikrein, factor XII, factor XI, and factor IX).

 Factor XIa activates factor IX by selectively cleaving arg-ala and arg-val peptide bonds.
 Factor IXa, in turn, forms a complex with Factor VIIIa (FIXa-FVIIIa) and activates factor X.

 Physiological inhibitors of factor XIa include protein Z-dependent protease inhibitor (ZPI, a member of the serine protease inhibitor/serpin class of proteins), which is independent of protein Z (its action on factor X, however, is protein Z-dependent, hence its name).